-Health Centres and Harm Reduction
+Mental Health, Wellness and Harm Reduction

-Students can still access all services virtually.
+Students can still access all counselling services virtually.
 For more information, please visit the Health and Counselling Services website.

 For urgent care (walk-in) please call 613-520-6674.
 You will be triaged by telephone to determine the safest way to provide you care.

 For crisis counselling please call 613-520-6674.
 You will be triaged by telephone to determine the safest way to provide support.